First year undergraduate scholarship

-Preference will be given to students who intend to work in areas that are relevant to the Council’s community.
+Preference will be given to students who intend to work in areas that are relevant to the Council’s community, primary production or high value diversity.
 This may include agricultural science, viticulture, horticulture, conservation and biodiversity as well as other STEM disciplines.

-The Adelaide Hills Council will also consider providing work experience placements for the successful scholar.
-It is expected that the successful candidate will participate in the Council’s Youth Advisory Committee for the duration of the year.
+The council will also consider providing work experience placements for the successful scholar and it is expected he or she will participate in the Council’s Youth Advisory Committee for the duration of the year.

-Disclosure of any other awards or scholarships held by the student is required.
+Any other awards or scholarships held by the student must be disclosed.

-- Students are Adelaide Hills Council residents, or have their home base in the Council area, and are Australian citizens or a holder of a permanent resident visa.
-They are likely to spend a significant part of their career in South Australia or are likely to provide a benefit to the State.
+- intending to spend a significant part of their career in South Australia, or be likely to provide a benefit to the State

-- Students are high achievers, with an excellent academic record.
+- a high achiever, with an excellent secondary school academic record

-- Students are of good character with preference given to students that have shown aptitude and potential to be a future community contributor or leader.
-Demonstrated previous community involvement will be well regarded.
+Preference will be given to students who have shown aptitude and potential to be a future community contributor or leader and previous community involvement will be well regarded.